Let Consciousness Be Your Teacher

 For the next ten minutes, all we did was play -- him blowing bubbles and laughing.
 Me catching and laughing, too.
 His need was completely satisfied.
 His need for connection.
 His need for love.
 His need for knowing, beyond a shadow of a doubt, that absolutely everything was perfect just the way it was.

-He is 13 now.
+He is almost 15 now.
 His bubbles are digital.
 But his need is still the same.
 And so is mine -- and yours, I would venture to say.
 Scratch the surface of our differences, remove the cultural masks, and all of us -- regardless of age, religion, politics, gender, or astrological sign -- are seeking the same thing.

 And this "thing" is a feeling -- a feeling of contentment, a feeling of peace, a feeling of deep freedom, fearlessness, and joy.
 Spiritual practitioners have been attempting to name this feeling for centuries, but ultimately it doesn't matter what it's called.